autoapply/autoapply/README.md

 Now, autoapply will download the resource files from your repository and apply them to the cluster.
 When you update the repository, autoapply will fetch the new files and update the cluster accordingly.

+To automatically setup autoapply in a cluster, see the related [autosetup](https://github.com/autoapply/autosetup) project.

 For more detailed instructions, see [Hello, World!](docs/hello-world.md)

 ## Configuration